dubhcait/prep/documentation/product-owner-agreement.md

 ## Overview of project timeline

-### Workshop 1 (Discovery)
+### Workshop 1 (Definition)
 Our team will work with you to think broadly about your problem space.
 We end by working with you to create a user research survey.

 ### Conduct user research
 You conduct user research with between 4-8 users, and share your findings with us.
+Espicially if you haven't conducted any before.

-### Workshop 2 (Definition)
+### Workshop 2 (Exploration)
 Our team will work with you to define the specific problem that they will build an app to solve.
-Prepare necessary data and/or content
+Prepare necessary data and/or content.
 Any copy, data or content for the app should be prepared before the sprint begins.

-### workshop 3 (Product Owner training)
+### workshop 3 (Sprint Planning)
-You will work with your team to prepare for your role as Product Owner in the Agile/SCRUM process.
-You will define user stories that define the functionality of the app.
+You will work with your team as your role as Product Owner in the Agile/SCRUM process.
+You will help define user stories that define the functionality of the app.
+At the end of this together you'll make a map for the build sprints aka a sprint backlog

 #### 1-week design sprint
 Your team will develop the visual design of the app and make a first prototype.
-User testing
+User testing.
 You will help to plan user testing, with some real potential users

-#### 2-week build sprint
+#### 3-week build sprints
 Your developer team will build the features of the app.

-Delivery
+### workshop 4 (Handover)
 Product is handed over with documentation, including instructions on how to run the application.
+This will be a starting point for most projects and we encourage futher planning.

 # Your Responsiblities